Required Re-Entry Testing

 Use of State Equipment / Property

-As employees work remotely, questions may arise about the use of state equipment and property (PCs, monitors, etc.) for continuity of work.
-As equipment is temporarily loaned to enable employees to work from home or another alternate location, employees are asked to update the Objects on Loan form (also available on the Human Resources website).
+If you have made an Alternative Work Site arrangement, you are responsible for maintaining accurate records about any university equipment and property (PCs, monitors, etc.) used at the alternate location.
+Employees are asked to update the Objects on Loan form (also available on the Human Resources website).
 Provide any Objects on Loan updates to your department’s administrative staff.

 Parking & Building Access